Tip #489: Is Heutagogy the Next Best Focus in Training?

 She explains that andragogy is self-directed learning, while heutagogy is self-determined learning.
 “Web 2.0 and social media have played an important role in generating new discussions about heutagogy within higher education.”

-“Web 2.0 design supports a heutagogical approach by allowing learners to direct and determine their learning path and by enabling them to take an active rather than a passive role in their individual learning experiences…In addition, Web 2.0 encourages interaction, reflection in dialogue, collaboration, and information sharing, as well as promotes autonomy and supports creation of learner-generated content.”
+“Web 2.0 design supports a heutagogical approach.
+It allows learners to direct and determine their learning path.
+Web 2.0 also enables them to take an active rather than a passive role in their individual learning experiences…In addition, Web 2.0 encourages interaction, reflection in dialogue, collaboration, and information sharing.
+It also promotes autonomy and supports creation of learner-generated content.”

-She mentions that educators in the nursing, engineering and education professions “have found heutagogy to be a credible response to the critical issues that their learners are faced with in the workplace and have designed their learning environments based on the approach.”
+She mentions that educators in the nursing, engineering and education professions “have found heutagogy to be a credible response to the critical issues that their learners are faced with in the workplace.
+They have designed their learning environments based on the approach.”

-She provides examples of universities in Australia and the UK who have implemented a heutagogical approach by redesigning programs to integrate learner-directedness through blended learning.
+She provides examples of universities in Australia and the UK who have implemented a heutagogical approach.
+They have done this by redesigning programs to integrate learner-directedness through blended learning.
 Research has revealed that “the approach supports learner control of learning, collaborative reflection, learner’s self-perception and professional development, and critical thinking and reflection.”

 So, what do you think?
 Is heutagogy the next best focus in training?